isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-raccoons/index.md

 ###  4. Use Repellents

 While repellents can be effective as a deterrent, they should be used in combination with other methods.
-There are several types of raccoon repellents available:
-- **Chemical repellents: **These are often made from natural ingredients like predator urine or capsaicin (the compound that makes peppers hot), which raccoons find unpleasant.
+There are several types of raccoon repellents available: - **Chemical repellents: **These are often made from natural ingredients like predator urine or capsaicin (the compound that makes peppers hot), which raccoons find unpleasant.

-- **Ultrasonic devices: **These emit high
-- pitched sounds that are irritating to raccoons but are inaudible to humans.
+- **Ultrasonic devices: **These emit high-pitched sounds that are irritating to raccoons but are inaudible to humans.

 - **Homemade repellents: **A mixture of ammonia, vinegar, or garlic can be sprayed around areas where raccoons have been active to repel them.
-While repellents can provide temporary relief, they are not a long
-- term solution and should be used alongside other control methods.
+While repellents can provide temporary relief, they are not a long-term solution and should be used alongside other control methods.

 ###  5. Remove Attractants

 Raccoons are primarily attracted to food sources, so its crucial to eliminate any potential attractants around your property.
-Secure trash cans by using raccoon
-- proof lids, and never leave pet food outside overnight.
+Secure trash cans by using raccoon-proof lids, and never leave pet food outside overnight.
 If you have fruit trees, pick any fallen fruit promptly.

 If you have a compost bin, make sure its properly covered to prevent raccoons from digging through it.
 Additionally, keep bird feeders out of reach of raccoons, as they will take advantage of the seeds.